HuCui2022/learning-english/README.md

 4. he was **against war and wanted to talk.
 5. the message will **be conveyed to** him to make decision.
 6. any **attack agaainst to** our country will have **regional** and **international** `consequences`.
+#### Words in This Story
+**proportionate** - adj. having a size, number, or amount that is directly related to or appropriate for something